 THE FAMINE YEARS

 By the 183Os there were enough Irish militia groups to move the parade route uptown.
 According to McCarthy, the 90-minute procession crossed Twenty-third Street from Third Avenue to Eighth Avenue and circled back to City Hall.
 The Irish, after all, wanted city power brokers to witness their growing clout.
 Indeed, the mayor of the city traditionally viewed the parade here before it met up with Archbishop John Hughes at the old St. Patrick’s Cathedral on Prince Street.

 Times, of course, grew tougher in Ireland during the 183Os and 184Os.
-In the black year of 1847. most St. Patrick’s Day dinners in New York were cancelled.
+In the black year of 1847 most St. Patrick’s Day dinners in New York were canceled.
 The funds for such events, instead, were sent to Ireland for relief, according to Ridge.

-Around this time The Ancient Order of Hibernians was formed in the U.S. The AOH would profoundly transform the New York St. Patrick’s Day parade.
+Around this time The Ancient Order of Hibernians was formed in the U.S., and The AOH would profoundly transform the New York St. Patrick’s Day parade.

 “It was the Hibernians who in 1838 took over the management of the Saint Patrick’s Day parade and converted it from a rough and informal social outing to a large, well-organized civil rights demonstration,” McCarthy writes.